Face Finder

 A face finder can help surface public visual leads, but it cannot verify identity by itself.
 The safest interpretation is simple: a match is a clue that needs context.

-• Demographic bias and false positives are documented concerns; a 2019 NIST study found many algorithms had false positive rates 10 to 100 times higher for African American and Asian faces compared with Caucasian faces, according to this source.
+- Matches may include visually similar people who are not the same person, and demographic bias and false positives are documented concerns; a 2019 NIST study found some algorithms had false positive rates 10 to 100 times higher for African American and Asian faces compared with Caucasian faces, according to this source.

-• A face finder should not be used as proof of identity, guilt, relationship status, employment suitability, age, health, or legal facts.
+- Face finder results should not be used as proof of identity, guilt, relationship status, employment suitability, age, health, or legal facts.

 If you need broader public-profile context, deep search is a separate workflow and still requires privacy-aware review.